 I’m a lot more cheerful than my five-year-old self but I keep trying to give gifts that say the impossible.
 Every birthday and holiday I try.
 I realize holiday gift-giving is overhyped.
 Are we really supposed to show someone we care by presenting them with a mass-produced item?
 “I got you one of the 3 million identical objects made by underpaid workers in an overseas factory.
 Merry Christmas!”

 I love to give all sorts of gifts.
 Books, music, tools.
 Handmade gifts (or gifts others make by hand).
-Gifts of service, do-gooder gifts , gifts that support non-profit organizations, Fair Trade gifts, gifts to local restaurants/theaters/galleries, and of course, gifts that are exactly what the recipient requested.
+Gifts of service, do-gooder gifts , gifts that support non-profit organizations, Fair Trade gifts, gifts to local restaurants/theaters/galleries, and of course, specific gifts the recipient requested.
 What I want to give is so much more.
 I want each person to know how much they are cherished.
 That can’t be wrapped.

 If the cliché “it’s the thought that counts” really counted, my gifts would shimmer with magic.
 Instead my loved ones may be getting this year’s equivalent of a paper clip, plastic toy, and vulgar bottle of perfume despite my best attempts.